Public Masterpiece Partners With Golden Silk Pheach: Unveiling The $3 Million Golden Khmer Flower Of Life

 “Our collaboration with Public Masterpiece marks a new chapter for Golden Silk Pheach, where centuries of Cambodian craftsmanship meet the future of digital innovation.
 By tokenizing our silk masterpieces, we are ensuring that the beauty and heritage of our tradition can be shared, preserved, and appreciated by the world in ways never before imagined,” said Mrs. OUM Sophea Pheach, Founder of Golden Silk Pheach.

-The Golden Khmer Flower of Life will be exhibited at two prestigious museums: the the Musée du quai Branly – Jacques Chira in Paris and the Chengdu Museu in China, further cementing its place as a symbol of Cambodia's artistic and cultural brilliance on the world stage.
+The Golden Khmer Flower of Life will be exhibited at two prestigious museums: the the Musée du quai Branly – Jacques Chirac in Paris and the Chengdu Museum in China, further cementing its place as a symbol of Cambodia's artistic and cultural brilliance on the world stage.

 Website: